Admission to infant, primary and junior schools

 2. Children who live in the school’s designated catchment area

-You can view the school catchment areas covering where you live by entering your postcode on the My House page of our website.
+You can view the school catchment areas covering where you live by entering your postcode on our interactive map.

 There is also a pdf copy of the catchment map for each school in the documents section of its page on our website.